Clustering with Missing Features: A Penalized Dissimilarity Measure based approach: k-means Clustering for Datasets with Missing Features using the proposed FWPD

 \subsection{The k-means-FWPD Algorithm}

-To find a solution to the problem P, which is a non-convex program, we propose a Lloyd's heuristic-like algorithm based on the FWPD (referred to as \emph{k-means-FWPD algorithm}), as follows: \begin{enumerate}[1.] \item Start with a random initial set of cluster assignments $U$ such that $\sum_{j=1}^{k} u_{i,j}=1$.
-Set $t=1$. \item For each cluster $C_{j}^{t}$ $(j = 1, 2, \cdots, k)$, calculate the observed features of the cluster centroid $\mathbf{z}_{j}^{t}$ as:
+To find a solution to the problem P, which is a non-convex program, we propose a Lloyd's heuristic-like algorithm based on the FWPD (referred to as \emph{k-means-FWPD algorithm}), as follows: \begin{enumerate} \item Start with a random initial set of cluster assignments $U$ such that $\sum_{j=1}^{k} u_{i,j}=1$.
+Set $t=1$ and specify the maximum number of iterations $MaxIter$. \item For each cluster $C_{j}^{t}$ $(j = 1, 2, \cdots, k)$, calculate the observed features of the cluster centroid $\mathbf{z}_{j}^{t}$.
+The value for the $l$-th feature of a centroid $\mathbf{z}_{j}^{t}$ should be the average of the corresponding feature values for all the data instances in the cluster $C_{j}^{t}$ having observed values for the $l$-th feature.
+If none of the data instances in $C_{j}^{t}$ have observed values for the feature in question, then the value $z_{j,l}^{t-1}$ of the feature from the previous iteration should be retained.
+Therefore, the feature values are calculated as follows: